glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 ## Cutoff potentials, spatial data structures, and periodic boundary conditions

-`CutoffPair` needs to find all sites (including ghost sites with periodic boundaries) that are close to a given point in space.
-The `r_cut` value thus needs to be consistent between 3 different structs, the boundary, the spatial data structure, and `CutoffPair` itself.
+`PairwiseCutoff` needs to find all sites (including ghost sites with periodic boundaries) that are close to a given point in space.
+The `r_cut` value thus needs to be consistent between 3 different structs, the boundary, the spatial data structure, and `PairwiseCutoff` itself.

 At this point, the best `hoomd-rs` can do is check for this consistency at runtime and panic when it is not met.
 Perhaps a cleaner solution will present